Gnanasudharsan/OptiMed-Pharma-Management-System/README.md

 - `/python_application`: Python code for application and visualizations
 - `/docs`: Project documentation

+- All the above codes are available in Project Documentation

 ## Future Enhancements

 - Advanced predictive analytics using machine learning